LukeSmithxyz/based.cooking/content/spinach-rice-casserole.md

 ## Directions

-1. Saute onions and garlic with salt in butter.
+1. Sauté onions and garlic with salt in butter.
 When onions are soft, add spinach.
 Cook 2 minutes.
 2. Combine with all ingredients except sunflower seeds and paprika.
 3. Spread into buttered casserole dish and sprinkle sunflower seeds and paprika on top.
 4. Bake, covered, 35 minutes at 350F.